bbc/news-rubocop-config/README.md

 Find out more information about an offense name (e.g. `Style/ClassAndModuleChildren`) by searching for it within [default.yml](https://github.com/bbatsov/rubocop/blob/master/config/default.yml).

+### Docker

+A docker container is available for running rubocop with the latest version of the config from:

+`$: docker pull bbcnews/rubocop-config`

+To run it on a project, use the following command:

+`$: docker run -v /path/to/your/code:/app bbcnews/rubocop-config`

+> You must mount your code as a volume under `/app`.

+#### Additional options

+As the entry point to the container is `rubocop` you can pass any of the options along as arguments when running the container.
+For example to auto correct all files:

+`$: docker run -v /path/to/your/code:/app bbcnews/rubocop-config -a`

 ## Output

 The command shown above will highlight any *offenses* detected within the given file.
 Any marked with: